rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 As for third party dependencies, we compromised.
 While most of our third party JavaScript could be moved to `node_modules`, we also relied on a number of vendor JavaScript APIs loaded via script tags in the browser.
 So our policy here was looser; if the third party JavaScript can be installed via `yarn` and imported from `node_modules`, then we should do that.
 In other cases, like our Google Analytics integration, we could accept the global reference, like `window.ga` in this case, as long as it was code that would execute after DOM content loaded, and not, say, during the initial code execution phase when the script is parsed by the browser.

 <aside class="callout panel">
+<h4>Guest appearance by TSort</h4>
 <p>
-<h4>Guess appearance by TSort</h4>

-To ensure we selected modules to migrate in the right order, we wrote a short script using Ruby's [`TSort`](https://ruby-doc.org/stdlib-2.3.0/libdoc/tsort/rdoc/TSort.html) module. `TSort` is for topological sorting, which is to say, given a list of dependencies, sort them in a valid order such that all the dependencies of a given item are satisfied before processing that item.
+To ensure we selected modules to migrate in the right order, we wrote a short script using <a href="https://ruby-doc.org/stdlib-2.3.0/libdoc/tsort/rdoc/TSort.html">Ruby's <code>TSort</code> module</a>. <code>TSort</code> is for topological sorting, which is to say, given a list of dependencies, sort them in a valid order such that all the dependencies of a given item are satisfied before processing that item.
 I'll go into more detail about how we did this in another post.
 </p>
 </aside>